manu-07-ela/LAPR2_ISEP/docs/SprintB/US08/US08_RegisterClinicalAnalysis(FromESOFT19-20).md

         ClinicalAnalysisLaboratory call = new ClinicalAnalysisLaboratory("Carlos","Rua das cavalas assadas no forno","12345678912","1234567891","12ki3",testTypeList);
     }

-**Test 5:**  Check that it is not possible to create an instance of the Clinical Analysis Laboratory class with a Phone Number with less than 11 digit - AC5
+**Test 5:**  Check that it is not possible to create an instance of the Clinical Analysis Laboratory class with a Phone Number with different from 11 digit - AC5

     @Test(expected = IllegalArgumentException.class)
     public void PhoneNumberValidation2(){
         ClinicalAnalysisLaboratory call = new ClinicalAnalysisLaboratory("Carlos","Rua das cavalas","12345678","1234567891","12ki3",testTypeList);
     }

-**Test 6:**  Check that it is not possible to create an instance of the Clinical Analysis Laboratory class with a Tin with more than 10 digit - AC6
+**Test 6:**  Check that it is not possible to create an instance of the Clinical Analysis Laboratory class with a Tin different from 10 digit - AC6

      @Test(expected = IllegalArgumentException.class)
     public void TinValidation2(){